aaronbloomfield/slp/docs/rubyrails-deployment.md

 This page is for how to *deploy* your Ruby on Rails apps on an Ubuntu server.
 This is not needed for your local development, as you can run `rails server` to test it out locally, or test it out on the course server provided.
 However, if you ***do*** want to get it running through Apache, read on...

 Ruby on Rails is run through Apache via a module called Phusion Passenger (or just "Passenger").
-It is that module that we have to install and configure.
+It is that module that must be installed and configured.

-**NOTE:** By following the directions on the [Ruby on Rails getting started](rubyrails-getting-started.html) ([md](rubyrails-getting-started.md)) page, the paths and ruby versions are set to custom values.
+**NOTE:** By following the directions on the [Ruby on Rails getting started](rubyrails-getting-started.html) ([md](rubyrails-getting-started.md)) page, the paths and ruby versions are set to custom values within the user's directory.
 The instructions here were NOT run by that user, and I don't know what would happen if they were.

 Installing Passenger
 --------------------